Knowing how to trade Forex is great.

 With my 24-hour timeframe, I can also see how the possible outcomes will change over time.

-The chart below (Figure 5) shows the probability of a win, a loss, or the trade remaining open over 24 hours – the expected lifetime of my trade.
+The chart in Figure 5 shows the probability of a win, a loss, or the trade remaining open over 24 hours – the expected lifetime of my trade.

-From the chart, I can see it has the highest chance of closing in profit within the first 90 minutes of being opened.
+From that, I can see it has the highest chance of closing in profit within the first 90 minutes of being opened.
 Thereafter, the chance of a loss rises significantly.

 This is because the maximal curves become flatter for longer periods.
 If you check Figure 3 again, you will see that the curves for 24-hours and 18 hours are quite similar, whereas there is a big difference between the 1 hour and 6-hour curves.
 The highest differential is in the first few intervals where the curves are steepest.

-As shown above, your stop distances have to work in terms of your profit target and the volatility levels.
+As shown above, stop distances have to work in terms of profit targets and the volatility levels in the market.

-Suppose you see a trading opportunity, and the potential drawdown needs to be 300 pips to capture that profit.
-If 300 pips is not an acceptable loss, then it is better to reduce leverage and adjust your trade size downwards to give you more flexibility.
+Before we go any further, suppose you see a trading opportunity, and the potential drawdown needs to be 300 pips to capture that profit.
+If 300 pips is not an acceptable loss, then it is better to reduce leverage and adjust the trade size downwards to give more flexibility.

-Instead of trading one lot, consider trading in one tenth of a lot units or lower.
+Instead of trading one lot, consider trading in one-tenth lot units or lower.

-What is most important is that a potential loss (or drawdown amount) on a trade should be manageable within your account.
-This should be part of an overall money management strategy so that you know your loss limits and those losses, even in succession will not cause a margin call or bankrupt your account.
+What is most important is that a potential loss (or drawdown amount) on a trade should be manageable within an account.
+This should be part of an overall money management plan so that you know your loss limits and those losses, even in succession will not cause a margin call or blow out the account.

 Stop Loss Calculator